Tamron 50-400mm mega telephoto zoom for Sony mirrorless is set to arrive this fall

 Tamron has announced that it is developing a versatile 50-400mm f/4.5-6.3 Di III VC VXD (Model A067) ultra-telephoto zoom lens for Sony E-mount full-frame mirrorless cameras.
 The 8x zoom lens is expected to be available Fall 2022 - but the company notes that "due to the current global health crisis, the release date or product supply schedule could change".

 This monster supertelephoto lens becomes the 16th lens in Tamron's Di III range designed specifically for the popular Sony mirrorless camera range.
-The long zoom range makes the 50-400mm an all-in-one choice for travel, or for shooting a number of sports where you need to quickly change the angle of view.
+The long zoom range makes the 50-400mm an all-in-one choice for travel, or for shooting a number of sports where you need to quickly change the angle of view (the zoom ring rotation arc is just 75°).

 The 67mm filter size is the same as most other Tamron Di III lenses for mirrorless cameras, minimizing the number of filters or adaptor rings needed when using multiple lenses together.